LiamHarrison25/GPR-250-Midterm-Project/README.md

 It was programmed using C++ and the Allegro Library.
 In the class, we were also using a Library made by our professor.

+Note: Everything under the shared folder is not my work, and was provided to the class by our instructor.
+Everything under the project folder is my work.

 This is here on Github to act as my Portfolio and is not an ongoing project which is why it is archived.